Battle Beast (band): History

 On 5 June 2025, the band announced their seventh studio album, Steelbound.
 It was released on 17 October 2025.
 The band’s European tour began on the same day as their album release at Inselpark Arena, their biggest German headline show to date.
-The tour includes Dominum and Majestica as supporting acts.
+The tour included Dominum and Majestica as supporting acts.
+Shortly after the European tour, Louhimo departed from the band on 15 December 2025, to put her focus on her solo career.
+The next day, Marina La Torraca was announced as the new lead vocalist of Battle Beast.